-At Coads Green Primary School, teachers will work closely with parents, the child and the SENCo to decide what interventions and support need to be put in place for children identified as requiring additional provision.
+At Coads Green Primary School, teachers will work closely with parents, the child and the SENDCo to decide what interventions and support need to be put in place for children identified as requiring additional provision.
 Small, measurable, achievable, relevant and time-dependant (SMART) targets will be identified.
-This will be recorded on a DAF 2a 'My Plan' with a date to review the plan.
-The My Plan will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the My Plan will be reviewed.
-The Plan will be shared with all the professionals working directly with the child.
-Where appropriate, the My Plan will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes.
+This will be recorded on a Provision Map with a date to review the targets.
+The Provision Map will clearly identify the areas of needs, the desired outcomes, the support and resources provided, including any teaching strategies or approaches that are required and when the Provision Map will be reviewed.
+The Map will be shared with all the professionals working directly with the child.
+Where appropriate, the Provision Map will detail the support from other agencies and how this will support the pupil in achieving the desired outcomes.